yabadabu/viscoelastic_cpu/README.md

 Important considerations before going multithread:
 - Avoid any locking or synchronization primitives at all cost, when possible.
-  Event a single std::atomic<int> updated by all the threads generates a huge performance hit.
+  Even a single std::atomic<int> updated by all the threads generates a huge performance hit.
 - We need to given a substancial amount of work to each thread to make sense.
-- When submitting a list of tasks to a pool of threads that were dormant, not all the threads start working immediatelly, and not all the jobs require the same amount of time.
+- When submitting a list of tasks to a pool of threads that were dormant, not all the threads start working immediately, and not all the jobs require the same amount of time.
 - Currently, some stages need to run from a single thread, like updating the spatial index.
 - A simpler profiler is enough to confirm the usage of the CPU's